 For Levels 1-4, the teacher chooses to assess either the beginning or ending sounds.
-For Level 5, the teacher assesses both the beginning and ending sounds.

-- The teacher will say two words and ask: "Is the beginning sound the same?"
+The teacher will say two words and ask: "Is the beginning sound the same?"
 If the student says yes, the teacher asks, "what is the beginning sound".
 If the student says no, the teacher asks, "what are the two different beginning sounds".
 The student must be able to identify what the sound is at the beginning of both words to be correct.
-The teacher will continue with 9 more scenarios. - 2.
-The teacher will say two words and ask: "Is the ending sound the same?"
-If the student says yes, the teacher asks," what is the ending sound".
-If the student says no, the teacher asks," what are the two different ending sounds".
-The student must be able to identify what the sound is at the ending of both words to be correct.
 The teacher will continue with 9 more scenarios.
+There should be a total of 10 scenarios assessed.